Indian Harbour Beach, Florida: Fauna

 Threatened Atlantic loggerhead sea turtles nest on the city's ocean beaches at densities of approximately one nest per 10 ft of shoreline per year.
 Endangered green sea turtles deposit an average of tens of nests along the city's ocean beach each year.

 Endangered right whales calve off the city's shoreline.
 Endangered West Indian manatees frequent the city's canals and the Banana River.
 Bald eagles forage over Samsons Island.

 The 12 acre of wetland created as mitigation by a local developer on Samsons Island provide nutrient-rich, sheltered aquatic habitat serving as finfish nursery and feeding ground for a diverse assemblage of birds and mammals.
 The city established Samsons Island Nature Park, the only gopher tortoise relocation recipient site on the barrier island.
-It is occupied by 42 relocated tortoises and three which had been living on the island when development began.
+It is occupied by 42 relocated tortoises and another three which had been living on the island when development began.
 The city has erected five osprey nesting platforms on Samsons Island Nature Park, from which young have been fledged.
 Efforts are now under way to create habitat for use by gopher tortoises and scrub jays.
 The city is working with faculty of the Florida Institute of Technology to promote graduate student research and class projects on Samsons Island Nature Park and to assist in devising and implementing maintenance programs to preserve and enhance desirable wildlife habitats.